-These centres deliver high-quality research under our eight research themes, unified by a common concern with social justice.
+These centres deliver high-quality research under our ten research themes, unified by a common concern with social justice.
 Each research centre has its own lead who is responsible for co-ordination of centre's activities.

 The Criminal Justice Research Centre aims to further develop the school's reputation for producing world-leading research and scholarship in the field of criminal justice.
 It brings together research active scholars and stakeholders.

 Browser does not support script.